-As illustrated in FIGURE 1/T.4 in [T.4], facsimile documents encoded with Modified Huffman begin with an EOL, which in TIFF-F may be bytealigned.
+As illustrated in FIGURE 1/T.4 in [T.4], MH-encoded facsimile documents begin with an EOL, which in TIFF-F may be byte-aligned.
 The last line of the image is not terminated by an EOL.
-In a similar respect, images encoded with Modified READ two-dimensional encoding begin with an EOL, followed by a tag bit.
+Similarly, respect, images encoded with Modified READ two-dimensional compression begin with an EOL, followed by a tag bit.